bensm1/PingTester/README.md

 # PingTester
-Basic ping tester, it pings multiple domains and gives you a total average ping.
+Basic ping tester.
+Generates an average ping by comparing the RTT of multiple domains.